 Comparison: Part B LEP vs. Part A LEP vs. Part D LEP

 The three LEPs are independent: a beneficiary can face Part A LEP, Part B LEP, and Part D LEP simultaneously if all three delays occurred.
 The Section 1839(b)(3) Buy-In exemption applies to the Part B LEP and is implemented through MSP enrollment.
-The LIS continuous SEP applies to the Part D LEP and is implemented through Extra Help (Low Income Subsidy) enrollment.
-Georgia beneficiaries who qualify for QMB automatically qualify for LIS, and the LIS automatically eliminates the Part D LEP for the duration of LIS enrollment.
-A beneficiary with QMB and LIS thus has both the Part B LEP and Part D LEP effectively suppressed, which is a substantial protection for low-income Georgians.
+The Part D LEP waiver is separate: it comes from the Extra Help (Low Income Subsidy) subsidy itself, which under 42 CFR 423.780(e) removes the Part D penalty.
+It does not merely pause it: CMS guidance for 2026, applying 42 CFR 423.286(e), 423.773(c) and 423.780(e), directs that becoming Extra Help eligible removes the penalty and resets the count of uncovered months to zero, and that if Extra Help later ends, a new gap is counted only from the day after it ended, so uncovered months from before Extra Help are not brought back.
+Georgia beneficiaries who qualify for QMB also qualify for Extra Help.U.S.
+Government Publishing Office. (n.d.).
+42 CFR 423.780(e) — Premium subsidy; waiver of late enrollment penalty for subsidy-eligible individuals. ecfr.gov.
+Retrieved Jul 11, 2026, from https://www.ecfr.gov/current/title-42/section-423.780 A beneficiary with QMB and LIS thus has both the Part B LEP and Part D LEP lifted, which is a substantial protection for low-income Georgians.

 Medicare Advantage Effects on the LEP